hicops/hicops/docs/contributing.md

 5. Commit and push your changes to your fork.
 6. Open a pull request (PR) from `your_hicops_fork:new_branch` to `hicops:develop`.
 7. We will review the changes and merge them into `hicops:develop`.

-## Report Bugs or Issues
-Open an [issue](https://github.com/pcdslab/hicops/issues).
-Please include any logs, screenshots and/or helpful observations.
-Also, do not forget to describe the dataset(s), database, steps performed etc. so that the issue can be reproduced.